Masahiro-Kondo-AIST/MphImplicit/readme.md

 - 1: fluid
 - 2: wall
 - 3: wall
+- 4: wall
+- 5 and over: many body
-Therefore, 2 fluid types and 2 wall types can be used in the solver.
+Therefore, 2 fluid types, 3 wall types and 1 many body solid can be used in the solver.
 To change tne number of types, the main solver is to be modified.

 # Changing physical properties